top of page

 LIVING WAGE & RECRUITMENT PROCESS

-We believe our staff deserve a wage which meets their everyday needs and is why we are an accredited member of the Living Wage Foundation, whereby we voluntarily agree to pay each member of staff over the age of 18 a fair wage that is aligned with the cost of living.
-Further, we require any supplier who provides staff to work at our sites to provide the same[1].
+We believe our staff deserve a wage which meets their everyday needs and is why we continue to be an accredited member of the Living Wage Foundation, whereby we voluntarily agree to pay each member of staff over the age of 18 a fair wage that is aligned with the cost of living.
+Further, we require any supplier who provides staff to work at our sites to provide the same [1].

 SAFEGUARDING

-CFG and the Club recognise the importance of promoting and protecting the rights, safety, dignity and well-being of all children, young people and adults at risk of harm, who are in contact with any of our activities.
+CFG and the Club recognise the importance of promoting and protecting the rights, safety, dignity and well-being of everyone who is in contact with any of our activities.
 We have a dedicated safeguarding team that has established best practice safeguarding policies and procedures pursuant to applicable statutory and regulatory guidance.
-Our safe recruitment processes contribute to the organisational mechanisms that help to prevent issues of human trafficking and modern slavery.
+Our safe recruitment, operational supervision, concern reporting, and whistleblowing processes, contribute to the overall organisational commitment to help prevent or respond to issues related to human trafficking and modern slavery.

 All individuals connected with CFG and the Club are encouraged to report any safeguarding-related concerns they experience, including those which may fall within the definitions of modern slavery and human trafficking.
 We will respond to any such concerns with sensitivity and in the strictest confidence and where appropriate make referrals to the relevant statutory authorities.